The Bargello

 A room full of Donatellos

-The David by Donatello in teh Bargello Museum
+The David by Donatello in the Bargello Museum

 Donatello's bronze David in the Bargello Museum.
 (Photo by Patrick A. Rodgers)

-The first a lovely early work in marble.
-The second David is a remarkable bronze that depicts the Biblical hero as a prepubescent young boy, naked save for his helmet and massive sword, foot resting casually atop the head of the slain Goliath.
-It was considered even at the time to be one of the greatest masterpieces of early Renaissance sculpture—and was the first free-standing bronze nude cast since antiquity.
+The marble David (1408) is an early Donatello, but the bronze David ★★ (1440–50) beyond it is a much more mature piece.
+The Biblical hero here is a nubile, almost erotic youth, naked save for his helmet and massive sword, with a shy, detached air that has little to do with the foot resting casually atop the head of the slain Goliath.
+It was considered even at the time to be one of the greatest masterpieces of early Renaissance sculpture—and was the first free-standing bronze nude cast since antiquity

 The room has more than just the Donatellos.
 There are stellar sculptures by Desiderio da Settignano, Agostino di Duccio, Vecchietta, and Michelozzo, as well as some of the the patented glazed terracottas of Luca della Robbia and Andrea della Robbia.